benjaminthedev/JavaScript-ToDo-App/README.md

 # JavaScript-ToDo-App

-This is a classic todo app written in JavaScript/
+##This is a classic todo app written in JavaScript